CristalleKRP/Legal-Trivia-Game/README.md

 # Legal-Trivia-Game

 ## 🎯 About the Project
 The Legal Trivia Game is a fun and educational game designed to test players' knowledge of legal principles, famous cases, and general law-related trivia.
+It serves as a valuable study tool, making learning more engaging and enjoyable for students.
+Additionally, new questions can be easily added, allowing for continuous expansion and customisation.

 *Note:* This is an early version of the game and will be expanded with additional questions, features, and enhancements.